 A: You’re never too old to have a smile you’re proud of!
 We’ve been seeing more and more adult braces patients at our offices.
-Adults tend to be really great candidates for esthetic options like Incognito™ braces and clear braces.
+Adults tend to be really great candidates for esthetic options like clear braces.
 If braces really aren’t your thing, Dr. Buddy is also a leading provider of Invisalign in Geer and Simpsonville, SC and the surrounding areas.
 Having straight teeth will improve your oral health, thereby boosting your overall health and your confidence.

 A: Every patient’s smile responds differently to treatment, so the duration varies by individual.
 Braces treatment can take anywhere between six and 30 months but most standard treatments are finished in about 22 months.

 Q: Will braces interfere with activities like sports, singing or playing an instrument?

 A: You can still play and sing your heart out with braces!
 While it might take a little adjustment period to get used to playing a sport or an instrument while wearing braces, once you’re acclimated, it won’t affect your performance.
 You will want to protect your braces and your smile by wearing a mouthguard when playing sports.

 Q: What happens when I get my braces removed?

 A: Getting your braces taken off is just as painless as getting them put on.
 After we congratulate you, Dr. Buddy will use special tools to gently remove the brackets and wires.
 He’ll get rid of any lingering adhesive and polish your teeth.
 Finally, we’ll let you admire your new grin in the mirror (take as long as you want!).